 - Apollo 16 John Young and Charlie Duke

 - Apollo 17 Eugene Cernan and New Mexico’s Harrison “Jack” Schmitt

 While Las Cruces and the surrounding region holds a prominent place in America’s space history, it also continues to gain international attention with the prospects of future space exploration.
 In 2006, construction began on the ‘World’s first commercial Spaceport’ north of Las Cruces.

 What is Spaceport America?
 Spaceport America is the world’s first commercial space port designed and constructed for commercial space flight.

 Where is Spaceport America?
-Spaceport America is located 45 miles north of Las Cruces at an elevation of 4,600 square feet.
+Spaceport America is located 45 miles north of Las Cruces at an elevation of 4,600 above sea level.
 It is located on 18,000 acres of land in the Jornada del Muerto desert basin adjacent to the U.S. Army’s White Sands Missile Range under 6,000 square miles of protected airspace.